-In addition to things you personally require, just in case, pack the following medication: altitude sickness medicine, common cold medicine, antihistamines, asthma pump, muscle relaxers, blood thinners, painkillers, melatonin for sleep, anti-diarrhea medicine, antibiotics, and vitamins.
+In addition to things you personally require, just in case, pack some medicine for altitude sickness medicine, common cold, allergies, asthma, muscle relaxers, blood thinners, painkillers, anti-diarrhea, antibiotics, and vitamins.
+Ya never know!
 Here are some more ideas.

 Read the following section below for full details.

-There are several tour organizers ready to help you hike Pico Duarte, however, they are mostly contracted by third-party organizers who take a big cut from what you’re paying and then pay the local guides less than $20 a day!
+There are several tour organizers ready to help you hike Pico Duarte, however, they are mostly third-party organizers who take a big cut from what you’re paying and then pay the local community guides less than $20 a day!!!
+Yikes.

-Due to the high demand from travelers requesting my assistance from this article, I’ve begun working in collaboration with the local park-permitted guides (who I befriended on my hike).
-Together we’re providing a Pico Duarte hiking tour package starting at $300.00/per person including:
+Due to the high demand from travelers requesting my assistance from this article, we’ve begun working in collaboration with the local park-permitted guides.
+Together we’re providing a Pico Duarte hiking tour package including:

 - All of your meals (including hearty Dominican meals such as sancocho, asopao, and mangu)